ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/overview.rst

                         self.dataset = self.dataset.with_columns(pl.lit(None).alias(col_name))
                 self.dataset = self.dataset.update(source_new, on="name", how="full")

-When a new Source is added to the low resolution pixel, then the it is joined to the DataFrame.
+When a new Source is added to the low resolution pixel, then it is joined to the DataFrame.

 Local Sky Model:
 ~~~~~~~~~~~~~~~~